Weasels in the Weeds

 Artist's Note: The caption reflects the 1986 time frame.
 The USAF's Wild Weasel role is now filled by the Lockheed Martin F-16CJ/CG Fighting Falcon and the Boeing F-15E Eagle.

-Many of the ATK Thiokol paintings are available as high quality lithographs through ATK Thiokol Propulsion, MS PUBS, PO Box 707, Brigham City, Utah 84302.
+Many of the Northrop Grumman paintings are available as high quality prints trough Northrop Grumman.
 While not normally available to the general public, the prints are available to military units, aerospace organizations and industry representatives.
-Reproduced with permission of ATK Thiokol Propulsion.
+Reproduced with permission of Northop Grumman.
 Unauthorized use of this image is strictly forbidden.